-A current understanding of the underlying physiological and psychological processes during exercise or physical activity that are implicated in improving mental health is presented in this review article.
-Exercise OR physical activity AND mental health, exercise OR physical activity AND depression, exercise OR physical activity AND stress, exercise OR physical activity AND anxiety, exercise OR physical activity AND psychosis, exercise OR physical activity AND addiction were used as search terms in PubMed, Google Scholar, and Medline.
-An overwhelming majority of references come from works published within the recent decade.
+In this review article, a current understanding of the underlying physiological and psychological processes during exercise or physical activity that are implicated in improving mental health is presented.
+Search terms like "exercise" or "physical activity" and "mental health", "exercise" or "physical activity" and "depression", "exercise" or "physical activity" and "stress", "exercise" or "physical activity" and "anxiety", "exercise" or "physical activity" and "psychosis," "exercise" or "physical activity" and "addiction" were used as search terms in PubMed, Google Scholar, and Medline.
+An overwhelming majority of references come from works published within the past decade.

-Physical health impact on mental health
+The impact of physical health on mental health

-There is an increasing amount of evidence documenting beneficial impacts of physical activity on mental health, with studies examining the effects of both brief bouts of exercise and more extended periods of activity.
-Systematic evaluations have indicated better outcomes of mental diseases with physical activity.
-Numerous psychological effects such as self-esteem, cognitive function, mood, depression and quality of life have been studied [8].
-According to general results, exercise enhances mood and self-esteem while decreasing stress tendencies, a factor that is known to aggravate mental and physical diseases [9].
-Studies show that people who exercise regularly have better frame of mind.
+There is an increasing amount of evidence documenting the beneficial impacts of physical activity on mental health, with studies examining the effects of both brief bouts of exercise and more extended periods of activity.
+Systematic evaluations have indicated better outcomes for mental diseases with physical activity.
+Numerous psychological effects, such as self-esteem, cognitive function, mood, depression, and quality of life, have been studied [8].
+According to general results, exercise enhances mood and self-esteem while decreasing stress tendencies, a factor known to aggravate mental and physical diseases [9].
+Studies show that people who exercise regularly have a better frame of mind.
 However, it should be highlighted that a consistent link between mood enhancement and exercise in healthy individuals has not been established.

-Additionally, human beings produce more of two neurochemicals when they engage in physical activity.
-Human's bodies manufacture opioids and endocannabinoids that are linked to pleasure, anxiolytic effects, sleepiness, and reduced pain sensitivity [10].
-It has been shown that exercise can improve attention, focus, memory, cognition, language fluency and decision-making for up to two hours [11].
+Additionally, human beings produce more of these two neurochemicals when they engage in physical activity.
+Human bodies manufacture opioids and endocannabinoids that are linked to pleasure, anxiolytic effects, sleepiness, and reduced pain sensitivity [10].
+It has been shown that exercise can improve attention, focus, memory, cognition, language fluency, and decision-making for up to two hours [11].
 Researchers state that regular physical activity improves the functioning of the hypothalamus-pituitary-adrenal (HPA) axis, lowering cortisol secretion and restoring the balance of leptin and ghrelin (Figure 1) [12].